 Heat a medium-size nonstick pan over medium heat.
 When hot add the oil and swirl the pan to coat with oil.
 Add the chickpeas and cook, stirring occasionally until chickpeas are golden brown.
 (If they’re sticking to the pan at any point, add an additional drizzle of olive oil.)
 Sprinkle chickpeas with the reserved rub, stir well and transfer to a serving platter.

 Arrange chicken on top of the chickpeas and garnish with cilantro leaves and lemon slices.
-Drizzle everything lightly with a bit more olive oil and serve.
+Drizzle everything lightly with a the reserved dressing and serve.

 See Café Tips above in the post for more detailed instructions and extra tips.

 The Café Sucre Farine is a participant in the Amazon Affiliate Program.
 The Amazon Affiliate Program is designed to provide a means for sites to earn advertising fees by advertising and linking to products on Amazon.
 The price you pay as a consumer does not change.